blakadder/sv06/docs/troubleshooting.md

 ## Poor extruding or extruder jammed

-It is possible that the set screw (grub screw) holding the extrusion gear to the extruder motor shaft got loose and is rubbing against or catching on the extruder chassis.
+It is common[^1][^2] that the set screw (grub screw) holding the extrusion gear to the extruder motor shaft got loose and is rubbing against or catching on the extruder chassis.
 This manifests in under extrusions, extruder motor skips and ultimately extruder getting jamed.

 <figure markdown>
   ![Grub screw loose damage](/images/troubleshooting/loosesetscrew.webp)